 Until everyone starts slapping themselves.

-I use every weapon in my bug repellent arsenal to fight off the uninvited blood sucking dinner guests – a mosquito service, citronella oil tiki torches, right down to wrapping myself like a baby burrito in a beach towel.
+Spending time outdoors this time of year is a challenge for this mosquito magnet.
+I use every weapon in my bug repellent arsenal to fight off the uninvited blood sucking dinner guests—a mosquito service, citronella oil tiki torches, right down to wrapping myself like a baby burrito in a beach towel.

 I’m always looking for any additional ammo to add to ward off these tiny vampires (it’s not THAT kind of “twilight”).

-So when I ran across this beautiful outdoor table luminary idea that naturally repels mosquitoes, I was drawn in.
+So when I ran across this beautiful outdoor table luminary idea that repels mosquitoes in a natural way, I was drawn in.

 Like a mosquito to uh, … me.